dflock/duncanlock.net/content/posts/tech/how-to-switch-to-compton-for-beautiful-tear-free-compositing-in-xfce.rst

                     opacity = 0.85;
                     focus = true;
             };
+            # fade: Fade the particular type of windows.
+            # shadow: Give those windows shadow
+            # opacity: Default opacity for the type of windows.
+            # focus: Whether to always consider windows of this type focused.
     };

 Details on what each of these options does can be found `here <https://github.com/chjj/compton/blob/master/man/compton.1.asciidoc>`_.
 Some of them might need adjusting if you have crappy graphics drivers but should work for anyone with reasonable, up to date drivers & some kind of 3D graphics card.

-It worked perfectly for me, on both my desktop dual monitor setup on an NVidia 8800GTS using the current xorg-edgers driver, 313.30 [#xorg-edgers]_ - and also on my laptop with a somew sort of crappy Mobility Radeon.
+It worked perfectly for me, on both my desktop dual monitor setup on an NVidia 8800GTS using the current xorg-edgers driver, 313.30 [#xorg-edgers]_ - and also on my laptop with a some sort of crappy Mobility Radeon.
 By the look of the documentation, the most likely settings that might cause problems with drivers would be ``vsync`` and ``backend``.

 Start Compton for the Current Session
 -------------------------------------